slim0/avid-ansible/README.md

 This playbook has been designed to work with an existing samba share in your network acting like a repository. ansible_role will copy required files from that directory.
 You can configure the path to your SMB share and user login in 'avid_playbook.yml' file.

-Into that directory, you'll need to have, for each version of Avid Media Composer, a folder called *AvidMediaComposer_$version* (where '$version' is replaced by the full version of AvidMediaComposer. for example: AvidMediaComposer_2018_12.3).
+Into that directory, you'll need to have, for each version of Avid Media Composer, a folder called **AvidMediaComposer_$version** (where '$version' is replaced by the full version of AvidMediaComposer. for example: AvidMediaComposer_2018_12.3).
 Inside that folder, you'll need to put:
 - the downloaded .zip file from Avid website (cf "Download Avid Media Composer" section)
-- a folder called "CertificatesTrustedPublisher" that contain the two certificates previously downloaded (cf "Recover Avid and Pace certificates" section)
+- a folder called **CertificatesTrustedPublisher** that contain the two certificates previously downloaded (cf "Recover Avid and Pace certificates" section)

 ### hosts.yml and roles/avid/vars/mail.yml files
-Don't forget to use your own 'hosts.yml' file and modify the 'hosts' variable into 'avid_playbook.yml' before launching the playbook.
+Don't forget to use your own **hosts.yml** file and modify the 'hosts' variable into **avid_playbook.yml** before launching the playbook.
-Also, remember that you'll have to configure roles/avid/vars/mail.yml !
+Also, remember that you'll have to configure roles/avid/vars/main.yml !